Early Detection Saves Lives

 Don’t miss out on UT Health Austin’s Love Yourself Mammo Mixer!

-If you schedule your screening mammogram between Tuesday, February 27 and Friday, March 1, 2024, you will receive a gift of our appreciation.
+If you schedule your screening mammogram between October 9-11 and 14-15, you will receive a special token of our appreciation for trusting us with your care.

 To schedule a screening mammogram through UT Health Austin’s Imaging Center, please call 1-833-UT-CARES (1-833-882-2737) or visit here.